mendix/docs/content/en/docs/appstore/connectors/email-connector.md

 ### 5.4 Configuring Local Email Clients

-Configuring local clients, such as [PaperCut](https://github.com/ChangemakerStudios/Papercut-SMTP), is supported.
-If using a tool like PaperCut, do the following:
+Configuring local clients, such as [Papercut](https://github.com/ChangemakerStudios/Papercut-SMTP), is supported.
+If you are using a tool like Papercut, do the following:

 1. Follow the steps for [adding an email account](#adding-email-account).
-2. Automatic configuration will not work for local clients, so continue with manual configuration in the wizard.
+2. Continue with manual configuration in the wizard.
+(Automatic configuration will not work for local clients.)
 3. Select the **Send emails** checkbox.
 4. Select **SMTP** for the **Protocol**, and enter `localhost` for the **Server host**.
 Enter the **Server port** number (for example, `25`).
 5. Enter a random email ID and password on the login screen, and it should be configured.